-- 20.7 Where a Head of Service proposes to offer a loan to any organisation in excess of £10,000, he/she may do so only following: - (a) a full financial appraisal of the organisation to which the loan is to be granted, by the Director of Finance; - (b) a full financial appraisal of the project to which the loan relates, by the Director of Finance; - (c) the execution of a legal agreement approved by the Director of Legal Services; - (d) if it is in accordance with the agreed Council procedures on loans to third party organisations. - 20.8 Where a Head of Service proposes to offer any grant in excess of £10,000, he/she may do so only: - (a) where this accords wholly within the approved grants policy of the Council; - (b) following a full financial appraisal by the Director of Finance of the accounts of the organisation and an analysis of the necessity or otherwise of the funding proposal to be made and on the execution of a legal agreement approved by the Director of Legal Services; or - (c) in accordance with agreed Council procedure on grant support to third party organisations.
+- 20.7 Where a Head of ServiceSenior Officers proposes to offer a loan to any organisation in excess of £10,000, he/she may do so only following: - (a) a full financial appraisal of the organisation to which the loan is to be granted, by the Director of Finance; - (b) a full financial appraisal of the project to which the loan relates, by the Director of Finance; - (c) the execution of a legal agreement approved by the Director of Legal Services; - (d) if it is in accordance with the agreed Council procedures on loans to third party organisations. - 20.8 Loans including those where the cumulative value exceed £400,000 as per the loans policy must be approved by Cabinet - 20.9 Where a Head of ServiceSenior Officers proposes to offer any grant in excess of £10,000, he/she may do so only: - (a) where this accords wholly within the approved grants policy of the Council;

-20.9 Grants in excess of £50,000 must be approved by Cabinet.
+- (b) following a full financial appraisal by the Director of Finance of the accounts of the organisation and an analysis of the necessity or otherwise of the funding proposal to be made and on the execution of a legal agreement approved by the Director of Legal Services; or - (c) in accordance with agreed Council procedure on grant support to third party organisations. - 20.910 Grants in excess of £250,000 must be approved by Cabinet.